looomenn/LetterGuesser/README.md

 poetry install
 ```

-You also can install only dev dependencies (used for tests)
+You can also install only dev dependencies (used for tests)

 ```bash
 poetry install --only dev
 ```

-At root level run install this module
+At root level run pip to install as a module

 ```bash
 pip install . --user